 - 1. Class will begin at the appointed time. - 2.
 Class is dismissed when so indicated by the instructor.
 Students are expected to be on time and stay throughout the entire class period.
-Leaving the classroom presentation or discussion board before the class is dismissed without prior approval from the instructor will result in a loss of participation in that class. - 3.
-Lecture Notes and Handouts will be posted on CANVAS or sent to your official university email.
-Handouts distributed during a class period will not be distributed at any other time.
-It is the student's responsibility to get a copy from another student or source.
+Leaving the classroom before the class is dismissed without prior approval from the instructor will result in an absence for that day - 3.
+All class members are required to keep the classroom in a clean and orderly manner to facilitate the number of students using it each day.

+4. Handouts and Courses Resources will be posted to eCourses.
+It is your responsibility to download and print the course resources.